What to expect

 You can expect a warm greeting from members of the congregation, but don’t fret!
 You won’t have to stand and introduce yourself or sing a solo while visiting us.

 What about Communion?

 On the first Sunday of the month as part of our worship, we celebrate Communion, also called the Lord’s Supper; a ritual Jesus himself instituted in his final meeting with his disciples before his execution.
-In the United Church of Christ we practice open communion.
+In the United Church of Christ, we practice open communion.
 Therefore, any and all who wish to participate are welcome to do so.
-Communion is one of the two sacraments we practice (Baptism being other) and is a moving time for the community of faith to experience a sense of unite with other Christians.
-We share communion through “intinction” by all coming forward, dipping bread pieces in a common cup, and partaking.
+Communion is one of the two sacraments we practice (Baptism being the other) and is a moving time for the community of faith to experience a sense of unity with other Christians.
+For communion, all who are able, go forward to receive the bread and pick a cup to drink.
 ALL are WELCOME at the table without regard to church membership or belief.

 Coffee and conversation

 If you join us for worship, by all means, introduce yourself.
 After worship, we hope you’ll join us for a cup of coffee, juice, or lemonade, and a goodie (something sweet or salty).
 This is a time for conversation and fellowship and we look forward to meeting you.
 We hope you experience Plymouth’s warmth and friendliness but if we somehow miss you (which we usually don’t) please know that we are only human and it was certainly not intentional.